uutzinger/BioMedicalSensorBoard/microcontroller.md

 #### Adafruit ESP32-S3 Feather with 2MB of PSRAM

-Reset boot loader: Push boot and hold it, push and release reset.
+Reset to boot loader:

+- Push boot button and hold it.
+Push and release reset button.
+Release boot button.\
+- If this does not work, switch USB port.

 The default setting is for micro python and not working well with Arduino IDE.
 These will work: